 Ways To Give Program

 The Ways to Give program is an opportunity for members and supporters to get creative and contribute to PASA via their own unique event or promotion.
-From your own backyard to the top of Mount Everest, the opportunities for members to contribute to PASA are endless.
+From your own backyard to restraurant fundraisers, the opportunities for members to contribute to PASA are endless.
 Ways to Give events are meant to offer opportunity for involvement with PASA, while helping to educate consumers, grow our membership, and help with community building.